Rome’s Trevi Fountain: Facts, curiosities and tips for visiting the Trevi Fountain, Rome.

 The best time to see the Trevi Fountain

-Morning and late evening are beautiful and romantic times to see the fountain and it is when you may even come across a proposal!
+If you can take a super early wake up, especially in summer, maybe making the most of jet lag, early morning is a beautiful and romantic time to see the fountain and it is when you may even come across a proposal!
 If you can have it all for yourself, Fontana di Trevi is one of the best places to propose in Rome!

 Tours of the Trevi Fuontain